wix/stylable/site/docs/references/variables.md

 |string| wrapped by quatation marks |

-Native Enums Types are infered for values in commononly used enums, e.g: display-enum is infered for block
+Native Enums Types are inferred for values in commononly used enums, e.g: display-enum is inferred for block

 * lineStyle
 * display